Bornlex/Meta/README.md

 # Meta Learning

+The Notion page associated with the project is located at the following address: https://www.notion.so/narcissetechnologies/Meta-Learning-f00f0afc5c844b4bb38fdd1d178f8581?pvs=4.

 ## Motivations

 The goal of this project is to train a model that teaches another model some task.